maxzinchenko/react-use-socket/README.md

 `boolean` - (`true` by default)

 When `true` you don't need to send anything to connect it.<br>
-When `false` you need to connect the socket manually by using `useWebSocketState`.
+When `false` you need to connect the socket manually by using `useWebSocketState` hook.

 ```ts
 autoConnect: true